 Although cognitively challenging and often very fast paced, verbal comprehension tests require fewer verbal skills than more general verbal reasoning tests.
 As a result they are far easier to practice and prepare for, which is particularly important for candidates that have never taken a verbal comprehension test before.

-Ensuring you have practised beforehand and made yourself as prepared as possible will greatly increase your chances of landing your dream job, best of luck!
+Ensuring you have practised beforehand and made yourself as prepared as possible will greatly increase your chances of landing your dream job, so try out our comprehension questions in our verbal reasoning practice pack, and best of luck!